Home | Bio | Music | Software | Teaching

 by Reginald Bain

-Mirrors in the Mind (1988) is an electronic collage of incidental music I composed for a 1987 production of William Shakespeare's Macbeth (c.1606).
-The original incidental music was composed on a Synclavier II, an early digital sampling workstation by New England Digital, at the University of Southern California School of Music's Synclavier Studio.
-The following year, I composed this collage on 8-track tape at the Northwestern University School of Music's Electronic Music Studio.
-This work was digitally remastered in 2026 at the University of South Carolina School of Music's Experimental Music Studio.
+Mirrors in the Mind (1988) is a digital collage of incidental music I composed for a 1987 University of Notre Dame Theatre production of William Shakespeare's Macbeth (c.1606).
+The original incidental music was generated on a Synclavier II, an early digital sampling workstation by New England Digital.
+The work was produced in the University of Southern California School of Music's Synclavier Studio.
+The following year, I composed this collage for 8-track analogue tape at the Northwestern University School of Music's Electronic Music Studio.
+The work was digitally remastered in 2026 at the University of South Carolina School of Music's Experimental Music Studio.
+The work is dedicated to my father Reginald F. Bain, Sr.å

 D U R A T I O N 10:00